RCSD ELIGIBILITY PROCEDURES

 - A 90% daily in-class attendance for all classes.

-STUDENT ON ACADEMIC PROBATION - This student will continue to be allowed to participate in practices and competitions, as long as he or she meets the requirements for eligible students, but will be placed on probation with conditions:
+STUDENT ON ACADEMIC PROBATION - This student will continue to be allowed to participate in practices and competitions, as long as they meet the requirements for eligible students, but will be placed on probation with conditions:

 INELIGIBLE STUDENTS - This student may not participate in competitions or practices/rehearsals if the student: